mloskot/travis-ci-test/README.md

 # ci-test

-A playground to test variety of public CI services with a sample C++ project and CMake.
+A playground to test variety of public CI services with a sample C++ project.

 ## Build Status